 No. Bort is not specifically designed for read-later and does not allow storing pages for offline use.
-Bort can be used though, to bookmark pages to read later – just add a bookmark and tag it as e.g. “to-read”.
-Some read-later features might be added in the future, but not to Pocket's extent.
+Bort can be used though, to bookmark pages to read later – just add a bookmark and tag it as e.g. “read”.

 Yes, sort of.
 Bort can best be seen as a replacement for browser bookmarks, providing a better user interface and a sync mechanism that is independent of which operating system, browser etc. you use.

 Search bookmarks are URLs that are evaluated based on a search query and sent to an